lups2018/os-project/README.md

 comes, then that teacher would get the service next.
 This process might continue leading to increase in waiting time of students.
 Ensure in your program that the waiting time of students is minimized.
+Test Cases:
+1-Teacher will be processed first.
+2-Priority will be given to teacher.
+3-Both the teacher and the student must get the FIFO service.
+4-If a teacher is in process and a new teacher comes then he will be processe next not the student.